lack Sheep Shelter practices agricultural hospitality with a working organic farm that nourishes guests at the bed and breakfast

 and in the wedding and event venue.
 Nestled off a country road with views of fields and forest any which way you turn, the property offers a space of quietude and communion with nature and with the time honored tradition of growing crops and raising animals.
 More than a business, Black Sheep Shelter captures a way of life that its owners cherish and wish to share with others.
 A way of being that values humility and simplicity, and praises playfulness.

 Black Sheep Shelter provides a rustic venue with modern and minimalist tones and connects its guests to a hyper local food experience and a zero waste business.
 We are farmers by trade, and keeping our hands in the dirt has been a priority from the outset of this endeavor.
-Cultivated and wild flowers from the farm and garden are available to guests for decorations and bouquets at discounted prices.
 The venue rests adjacent to a two-acre farm which is framed by a trellis for hardy kiwi, grapes, and flowering vines that doubles as our deer fence.
 Unadorned and vintage, we have favored natural building materials and ancient environmental truths.
 Warmth runs through the patina and the time worn brick and wood.